Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 Add a new tsv.gz file (see the README inside `data/` too) and targets should pick it up.
 The name in the `Type` column will be used as the classifier label in all tables and figures.
 Make sure that the ASV-names in the OTU column are the same names as the ASVs in `data/amplicons/`.

+### New target databases or queries

+This one is a bit trickier.
+You'd have to rerun all classifiers with your new database or your new query, then look into `code/functions.R` and `code/100_species_final_checks.Rmd` to add the new databases.
+You'd also have to add the new databases to the `data/databases/` folder, but that's just for reproducibility.

 ## How to run this